Ada-Developers-Academy/ada-CS-Fundamentals-Internship/04-graphs/03-graphs-algorithms.md

 ## Graph Algorithms

-There are a huge [class of algorithms](https://en.wikipedia.org/wiki/Category:Graph_algorithms) involving graphs.
+There is a huge [class of algorithms](https://en.wikipedia.org/wiki/Category:Graph_algorithms) involving graphs.
 In this topic, we will focus on two of the most common graph algorithms - Breadth First Search and Depth First Search - because they are very commonly seen in interviews and can be used to solve a wide array fo problems.

 ### Breadth First Search